bigopon/aurelia-watch-decorator/readme.md

 ### Notes

-- The parser for watch expression is somewhat naive, it won't be able to handle complex expression.
+- The parser for function as watch expression is somewhat naive, it won't be able to handle complex expression.
 And it's discouraged to do so, if you need to observe a complex computed expression, maybe try a getter.
 - This plugin is planned to be a core part of v2.
 Please help file issues for ergonomic value of this plugin, so we can evaluate it for v2.